|Posted on 25 May, 2020 at 6:40|

 AROUND Kilkenny, if the names Shefflin, Cody and Holden come in conversation, the likelihood is that hurling will be the topic, with Henry, Brian and Joey having captained the Noresiders to All-Ireland success at the highest level, Henry considered one of the best to ever play the game and Brian possibly the greatest manager of a sports team this country has seen.

 OISÍN MURPHY seems to have been around a long time but then he was so young when he shot to prominence.
 He handled that meteoric rise remarkably well, showing a maturity way beyond his years and being extremely comfortable dealing with media interest.

-The Killarney native has coped just as well with the setbacks that inevitably come in racing too.
-He possesses a keen understanding ...Read Full Post »
+The Killarney native has coped just as well with the setbacks that i...Read Full Post »

 THERE was a time, even as she had barely entered her teens, when it seemed inevitable that the Niamh McCarthy would play for Cork.